pimoroni/enviro/documentation/upgrading-firmware.md

 `git clone https://github.com/pimoroni/enviro --recursive`

 (we're using the `--recursive` flag so that it downloads the phew submodule as well - phew is a small web server library).

-Alternatively, you could download the Enviro repo as a zip file using the green 'code' dropdown on the [front page](https://github.com/pimoroni/enviro).
-If you do it this way, it won't download the phew files, but you can install `micropython-phew` easily from within Thonny (Tools > Manage Packages).

 ### Transferring files using the Linux command line